12 Causes Of Green Poop In Children And What It Means

 Image: Shutterstock

-4. Diarrhea, which may cause food and stool to pass faster before it changes to its natural brown color
+4. Diarrhea in children may cause food and stool to pass faster before it changes to its natural brown color.

 Dr. Rubin adds, “Any virus could cause diarrhea of almost any color, though rotavirus causes a classic fluorescent green color of poop.”